How to Set Meaningful Goals When You Feel Lost

 Your call-to-action?
 Start with one small, meaningful goal today.
 It could be as simple as setting aside 10 minutes for self-reflection or reaching out to someone you admire for a virtual coffee chat.
 Whatever it is, make it personal, make it meaningful, and most importantly, make it happen.

 Now, go forth and set those meaningful goals.
-Your future self will thank you for starting today.
+Debug your life, optimize your potential, and never stop iterating on your personal development.
+Your future self – and perhaps the world – will thank you for starting today.